 - Conduct an energy audit and retro-commissioning of base building systems and complete an Energy Efficiency Report (EER) electronically.

-- Submit the EER report once every ten years to the City by December 31.
+- Submit the EER once every ten years to the City by December 31.

-Please review this section to learn more about LL87, which buildings are required to comply, the audit and retro-commissioning process, how to comply, and where to get help.
+Please review this section to learn more about LL87, which buildings are required to comply, the EER, how to comply, and where to get help.